 Once pleasantries were exchanged, the group again entered the sitting room.
 Mrs. Norris brought in sweets and a pot of hot chocolate.
 The Bartlettes ooohed and aaahed at the tree.
 It was nearly finished.
 All that remained was the star.

 Every year, Benjamin selected who would have the honor of placing the star.
 He tried to be fair in his selection, but the older children had had the honor more than once.
 This year, he selected Hettie, which was no surprise.
-This was to be her last Christmas with the family before marriage.
-He had done the same thing the past two years with Walter and Mabel and with Ida in 1905.
+This was her last Christmas with the family before marriage.
+He did the same thing over the past two years with Walter and Mabel and with Ida in 1905.

 As Hettie stood on a kitchen chair, Geoffrey remained nearby protectively, ready to catch her should she slip.
 But there were no accidents, and Hettie placed the glass tree topper in seconds.
 Everyone applauded.